 - Everyone Developing an Understanding of Cancer Awareness, Treatment, and Education (ED-U-CATE) is a workplace wellness program designed to educate employees about cancer risks, prevention, screening, and treatment options.
 The OCECD has hosted ED-U-CATE events at a number of Chicago-area corporations and organizations, including PepsiCo, Exelon, and The Chicago Urban League.
 Read a testimonial.

-- The Mentored Education Now Taking on Research (MENTOR) program is helping graduate students gain hands-on experience in health disparities research among racial and ethnic populations.
-Masters of Public Health students from Chicago State University, Benedictine University, and DePaul University are currently enrolled as MENTOR Scholars.
+- The Mentored Education Now Taking on Research (MENTOR) program is helping undergraduate and graduate students gain hands-on experience in health disparities research among racial and ethnic populations.
+Masters of Public Health students from Chicago State University, Benedictine University, and DePaul University and an undergraduate student from UChicago are currently enrolled as MENTOR Scholars.

 - The Colorectal Cancer Screening Campaign involves several activities that the OCECD has undertaken to increase colorectal cancer screenings for underserved populations.
 For example, the OCECD and the Asian Health Coalition formed a research task force to study the impact of race/ethnicity and language concordance in community education programs on colorectal cancer screening in the Korean immigrant population.
 The OCECD also led a statewide initiative, supported by the Illinois Cancer Partnership, to provide over 2,000 colorectal cancer screenings in 45 community organizations and hospitals.
 Another statewide initiative supported by the American Cancer Society will remove barriers to screening, giving people an equal opportunity to benefit from colorectal cancer screening.
 See an article in Pathways to Discovery.